ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 __Note:__ Depending on the size of the genome, this step can take several hours to complete.

 ### 2. pre_qc_check
+This step gives the user information about the input data before any processing steps are done.
+This helps everyone determine if a problem comes from the pipeline or the sequencing experiment.
+This output is recorded in the final report.

 | Job Attribute | Value |
 |:----------|:------|
 | Output directory name: | `pre_qc_check` |